As a sales manager, how can you do more teaching and less telling?

 2. Taking Notes

 At The Center for Sales Strategy, we recommend drawing a line down the center of a sheet of paper.
-One one side, write the notes and the interesting things that are discussed in the meeting.
-On the other side, write down the needs, the desired business results, and the opportunities.
+On one side, write the notes and the interesting things that are discussed in the meeting.
+On the other side, write down the needs, desired business results, and opportunities.
 Sales managers should teach their teams how to do this.

 I go on a lot of sales calls, and too often, salespeople are so concerned with asking the next question that they don't listen and they don't pay attention to the conversation.
 It's a missed opportunity.
 So, one way to teach active listening is in a sales meeting, read or share a success story of a client and give as many details as possible.
-At the end of this 3-5 minute story, stop and ask someone to repeat back, in 30 seconds or less, what they heard me say, and I want you to include as many details as possible.
+At the end of this 3-5 minute story, stop and ask someone to repeat back, in 30 seconds or less, what they heard you say, and include as many details as possible.
 It's a great way to teach active listening.